 Danilo Mezzadri has appeared as a soloist with more than 35 ensembles, including Detroit Symphony Orchestra, Jackson Symphony Orchestra, Pró-Música Symphony Orchestra of Rio de Janeiro, and Camerata Florianópolis.
 Upcoming performances include the North American Premiere of Magical Concerto by Armando Guidoni with Mason Symphony Orchestra on March 6, 2020 and Suite No.2 by J. S. Bach with the North Mississippi Symphony Orchestra on January 18, 2020.

 Besides being Principal Flute Soloist at Gulf Coast and North Mississippi Symphony Orchestras, Danilo performs with Quarteto Brasilis, a flute and strings group that features South American music; CATEGORY 5, a faculty woodwind quintet at The University of Southern Mississippi; and Accento Trio, with soprano Susan Ruggiero and pianist Elizabeth Moak.
 A sought-after artist, Danilo Mezzadri has annually served as a guest teacher and soloist throughout the Americas and Europe.

-Danilo Mezzadri earned his undergraduate degree at School of Music and Arts of Paraná where he received the First Prize Award in his graduation class.
-He earned a Master of Music in Flute Performance, Master of Musicology, and Doctor of Musical Arts in Flute Performance degrees from Michigan State University.
+Danilo Mezzadri earned his Bachelors degree at Escola de Música e Belas Arts do Paraná where he received the First Prize Award in his graduation class.
+He also earned a Bachelors in Public Law from the prestigious Universidade Federal do Paraná.
+He earned a Master of Music in flute performance, Master of Musicology, and Doctor of Musical Arts in flute performance from Michigan State University.